-20. How do I make a stockholder proposal or nominate an individual to serve as a Director for the fiscal year 2017 annual meeting of stockholders occurring in 2018?
+20. How do I make a stockholder proposal or nominate an individual to serve as a Director for the fiscal year 2018 annual meeting of stockholders occurring in 2019?

 The Bylaws state the procedures for a stockholder to bring a stockholder proposal or nominate an individual to serve as a Director of the Board.
-The Bylaws provide that advance notice of a stockholder's proposal or nomination of an individual to serve as a Director must be delivered to the Secretary of the Company at the Company's principal executive offices not earlier than the 120th day prior to the anniversary of the previous year's annual meeting of stockholders (i.e., February 15, 2018), nor later than the close of business on the 90th day prior to the annual meeting is changed by more than 30 days from the previous year's annual meeting as specified in the Company's notice of meeting, this advance notice must be given not earlier than the 120th day, nor later than the close of business on the later of the date of such annual meeting, or the 10th day following the day on which public announcement of the date of such annual meeting is first made by the Company.
+The Bylaws provide that advance notice of a stockholder's proposal or nomination of an individual to serve as a Director must be delivered to the Secretary of the Company at the Company's principal executive offices not earlier than the 120th day prior to the anniversary of the previous year's annual meeting of stockholders (i.e., February 13, 2019), nor later than the close of business on the 90th day prior to the anniversary of the previous year's annual meeting of stockholders (i.e., March 15, 2019).
+However, the Bylaws also provide that, in the event that the date of the annual meeting is changed by more than 30 days from the previous year's annual meeting as specified in the Company's notice of meeting, this advance notice must be given not earlier than the 120th day, nor later than the close of business on the later of the 90th day, prior to the date of such annual meeting, or the 10th day following the day on which public announcement of the date of such annual meeting is first made by the Company.